dmilestone/pandas-challenge/README.md

 https://github.com/dmilestone/pandas-challenge/blob/master/purchase_data.csv

 ## Tasks
-1. Calculate total player count.
+1. Calculated total player count.
-2. Calculate percentage and count of males versus females.
+2. Calculated percentage and count of males versus females.
-3. Calculate the average price and total purchase count of each gender group.
+3. Calculated the average price and total purchase count of each gender group.
-4. Bin age groups and calculate the number of players and percentage of players in each group.
+4. Binned age groups and calculated the number of players and percentage of players in each group.
-5. Calculate the purchase count, average purchase price, and total purchase value for each age group.
+5. Calculated the purchase count, average purchase price, and total purchase value for each age group.
-6. Calculate the purchase count and total purchase value for the five most popular items.
+6. Calculated the purchase count and total purchase value for the five most popular items.
-7. Calculate the purchase count and total purchase value for the five most profitable items.
+7. Calculated the purchase count and total purchase value for the five most profitable items.

 ## Observations, Trends, Conclusions